dnsimple/dnsimple-support/content/articles/dnssec.markdown

 Please consider carefully whether you are able and willing to rotate DS records at your registrar if your domain is not registered with DNSimple.
 It is essential that DS records are updated whenever DNSSEC keys are rotated in your DNSimple zone.
 If you do not update your DS record when your keys change, then your domain will fail to resolve through resolvers that verify DNSSEC keys, including Google's Public DNS.
 This will result in failed DNS resolution for your domains.
 </warning>

-During the key rotation both the old and new keys will be attached to your zone for 3 days (the duration of the key rotation period).
-At the end of the rotation period our system will remove the old key leaving only the new key in place.
+During the key rotation, both the old and new keys are attached to your zone for 3 days (the duration of the key rotation period).
+At the end of the rotation period our system removes the old key, leaving only the new key in place.

 ## Troubleshooting DNSSEC configurations